CarolAngel19/spring-boot-java-assignments/README.md

 ## Codelab 🧪 Implementing a REST API Service

-Build a REST API for a Tasks Planner Service, implementing each CRUD Operation with Pagination:
+Implement different REST API Services to support a store products management system, implementing each CRUD Operation with Pagination for each service (Users and Products):

 - Create
 - Read